Manel Kape: Ultimate Fighting Championship

 On March 30, 2020, Kape announced that he had signed a four-fight deal with the Ultimate Fighting Championship, becoming first Portuguese-Angolan fighter to be signed with the UFC.

 Kape was expected to make his promotional debut against Rogério Bontorin on August 15, 2020, at UFC 252.
 The fight was later canceled, as Bontorin suffered an ankle injury.

-Kape was scheduled to fight Alexandre Pantoja December 19, 2020, at UFC Fight Night: Thompson vs. Neal.
+Kape was scheduled to fight Alexandre Pantoja December 19, 2020, at UFC Fight Night 183.
 However, Pantoja pulled out of the fight in early December due to COVID-19 symptoms.
 Kape served as a potential replacement for the UFC Flyweight Championship bout between Deiveson Figueiredo and Brandon Moreno a week earlier at UFC 256.
 The pairing was rescheduled on February 6, 2021 at UFC Fight Night: Overeem vs. Volkov.
 Kape lost the fight via unanimous decision.

-Kape faced Matheus Nicolau, as a replacement for Tagir Ulanbekov, on March 13, 2021, at UFC Fight Night: Edwards vs. Muhammad.
+Kape faced Matheus Nicolau, as a replacement for Tagir Ulanbekov, on March 13, 2021, at UFC Fight Night 187.
 He lost the fight via controversial split decision.
 21 out of 21 media members scored the fight for Kape.

 Kape faced Ode' Osbourne on August 7, 2021, at UFC 265.
 At the weigh-ins, Kape weighed in at 129 pounds, three pounds over the flyweight non-title fight limit.
 The bout proceeded at catchweight and Kape was fined 20% of his purse, which went to Osbourne.
 He won the fight via knockout in round one after connecting with a flying knee and following it up with punches.

 Kape faced Zhalgas Zhumagulov on December 4, 2021, at UFC on ESPN 31.
 He won the fight via technical knockout in round one.

 Kape was scheduled to face Su Mudaerji on April 23, 2022, at UFC Fight Night 205.
-However, just three days before the event, Kape withdrew for personal reasons and the bout was scrapped.
+However, just three days before the event, the bout was scrapped after Kape tested positive for a metabolite of the banned substance DHCMT (specifically the M3 metabolite).
+The detected level was 17 picograms per milliliter, which is below the USADA threshold for a violation (100 pg/mL) but triggered a review by the Nevada State Athletic Commission (NSAC).
+Consequently, the commission required Kape to undergo a six-month monitoring program before he could be licensed to fight in Nevada again, though he remained eligible to compete in other jurisdictions.

 Kape was scheduled to face Rogério Bontorin on June 11, 2022, at UFC 275.
 However, the bout was scrapped the day before the event due to Bontorin suffering kidney issues related to cutting weight.

 Kape faced David Dvořák on December 17, 2022, at UFC Fight Night 216.
 He won the fight via unanimous decision.

 Kape was scheduled to face Alex Perez on March 25, 2023, at UFC on ESPN 43.
 However, the pairing was canceled on the day of the event as Perez suffered a seizure backstage.

 Kape was scheduled to face Deiveson Figueiredo on July 8, 2023, at UFC 290.
 However, Figueiredo withdrew after he was not medically cleared to compete and the bout as scrapped.